Service Design

 An empathy map is a collaborative visualisation tool that captures what we know about a user's behaviours, thoughts, feelings, and motivations, helping teams develop deeper understanding and more human-centred solutions.

-Customer personas are detailed profiles of the people you're trying to reach, built from real research into their needs, behaviours, and motivations.
+Audience personas are detailed profiles of the people you're trying to reach, built from real research into their needs, behaviours, and motivations.
 They help organisations design services and communications that actually resonate with the people who matter most.

 Articles